Purpose and Scope

 - Within five (5) working days, the Director for Community Standards/Title IX Coordinator

-will assess if the grounds for an appeal are met.
+(or designee) will assess if the grounds for an appeal are met.

 - The trained Investigator will conduct an additional investigation and comprise a supplemental report in accordance with the Formal Complaint Investigation Process and Complaint Decision Process as outlined above.